wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 5. <a href="#[5]">DevOps Testing</a>
 6. <a href="#[6]">DevOps for Databases</a>
 7. <a href="#[7]">Application Monitoring and Feedback Loops</a>

-   Choose either 8 or 9:
 8. <a href="#[8]">DevOps for Mobile Apps
 9. <a href="#[9]">Architecting Distributed Cloud Applications
 10. <a href="#[10]">Microsoft Professional Capstone : DevOps

+NOTE: This is billed as a 9 course program because students choose either 8 or 9.

+## 7 DevOps Practices

-Another perspective is that the courses are segmented loosly around these <a target="_blank" href="https://www.youtube.com/watch?v=QrwTD5eCkd4">7 DevOps practices</a>:
+Another perspective is that the courses are segmented loosly around <a target="_blank" href="https://www.youtube.com/watch?v=QrwTD5eCkd4">VIDEO</a>: 7 DevOps practices <a target="_blank" href="http://devops.com/2015/12/03/11626/">defined by Sam Guckenheimer in 2015</a>:

    1. Configuration management <a href="#[4]">[Course 4]</a>
    1. Release management